asangam/HacktoberFest2018/README.md

 *Please follow the github Markdown format strictly else PR request might get neglected.*
-*Change the demo details and enter your details there, make sure to leave a demo markdown code there for other as it was before*
+*Change the demo details and enter your details there, make sure to leave a demo markdown code there for other as it was before.*